akashzwt/fadder-slider/README.md

 <h4>Demo</h4>
 <p><a href="#">UPCOMING</a></p>
 <h4>Description</h4>
-<p>Fadder Slider, Here you can change position and structure of dots and arrows wherever and whatever name you want. <br>Manageable items in desktop as well as responsive with setting option.</p>
+<p>Fadder Slider, Here you can setting of dots and arrows. <br>Manageable items in desktop as well as responsive with setting option.</p>
 <div>
 <p>Example</p>
 <pre>